dotnet/designs/accepted/2020/net5/net5.md

 ### Why are the OS specific flavors not versioned by the OS?

-There are two reasons why this isn't desirable:
+There are a couple of reasons why this isn't desirable:

 1.  **It results a combinatorial explosion**.
 A TFM in the form of `net5.0-win7` would (syntactically) make any combination of .NET and OS possible.
 This